db47h/grog/README.md

 # grog

-grog is a fairly low-level 2D engine for Go on top of OpenGL 3.0+ or OpenGLES 2.0+.
+grog is a fairly low-level 2D library for Go on top of OpenGL 2.1+ or OpenGLES 2.0+.

+> GLFW support in the app sub-package is on hold until GLFW 3.3 support is
+> complete in go-gl/glfw (see go-gl/glfw#219).

 ## Features